crewAIInc/crewAI/docs/getting-started/Start-a-New-CrewAI-Project-Template-Method.md

 Welcome to the ultimate guide for starting a new CrewAI project.
 This document will walk you through the steps to create, customize, and run your CrewAI project, ensuring you have everything you need to get started.

-Beforre we start there are a couple of things to note:
+Before we start there are a couple of things to note:

 1. CrewAI is a Python package and requires Python >=3.10 and <=3.13 to run.
 2. The preferred way of setting up CrewAI is using the `crewai create` command.This will create a new project folder and install a skeleton template for you to work on.